albabameem/quickbooks-php/README.md

 # Keep your Quickbooks OAuth token alive forever.

-> Note: This is a quick and simple solution just to give you an idea how this can be achieved.
+* Note: This is a quick and simple solution just to give you an idea how this can be achieved.
 This repo was created within a few hours so don't except the best coding practices.
+* The token is kept alive by using cron jobs to refresh the token internally.
+* The refresh token and access token is stored in the `.env` file.
+* Instead of using .env file and writing to it, you may use your database or any other storage means.

 ## Requirements